talismanbrandi/qqzz4l-NN/README.md

 Sample config JSON can be found in the `scripts` folder (in the root directory) with the name `config-modelX.json` where `X` is an arbitrary number.

+## Functionalities supported
+1. Training of the regressor models
+1. Automatic Hyperparameter Tuning and Neural Architecture Search to find the model config
+1. Visualizing Training and Testing results, and Parameter tuning results

-## What happens when the training is run
+### What happens when the training is run

 When a training is run, it creates a folder with its uuid in the `models` folder and the `checkpoints` folder.
 If an sbatch job is submitted, a corresponding folder is created inside the `scripts/batch_scripts/run_logs` folder.

+### What happens when the hyperparameter tuning is run

+When a hyperparameter tuning is run, it creates a file in the `models` folder which contains the `study` object from the `Optuna` library that has the results of the parameter tuning study.
+This can be visualized using a notebook in the notebooks folder.

+## Description of the folders

 ### The models folder
-A particular model folder in the `models` diirectory contains the training configuration, train history, and trained model files (JSON, Torch), test results (CSV), and distribution plots and evaluation reports (PDF).
+A particular model folder in the `models` directory contains the training configuration, train history, and trained model files (JSON, Torch), test results (CSV), and distribution plots and evaluation reports (PDF).

 ### The checkpoints folder
 The checkpoints folder contains folders corresponding to the models trained (named after the model uuid).
 A particular model folder contains the most recent training checkpoint information.

+### Scripts folder
+The scripts folder contains the code of this project.
+It contains the code required to load the data, create and train the models, tune the hyperparameters, and visualize the results.
+It has some files and sub-folders within it.

+### Notebooks folder
+This folder contains different notebooks for helping to visualize the results and some notebooks created for debugging purpose.

+`torch-NN.py` contains the code used to load the dataset, train, and test the model

+`torch-MCNN.py` contains the code used to load the dataset, train, and test the model but for an alternative model (Multi-Column Neural Network implementation)

+`supporting` directory contains the code from `torch-NN.py` that is reused as helper functions for some other code files to be used.

+`autotune-torch-NN.py` contains the code for automatic Hyperparameter Tuning and Neural Architecture Search

+`config.json` the files with the name config and the extension json in it will have the configuration for training the models

+`noprune-autotune-torch-NN.py` an experimental file created to perform hyperparameter tuning with Optuna without pruning trials

+`vloss-autotune-torch-NN.py` an experimental file created to perform hyperparameter tuning with Optuna using the best validation loss in the trial as the optimization metric

-### The batch_scripts and the run_logs folder
+#### The batch_scripts and the run_logs folder
 The `batch_scripts` folder under `scripts` contains the sbatch shell script files that will run the training in the background on a cluster.
 Some sample batch scripts are included with the name `model_X.sh` where `X` is some number.

 The `run_logs` folder inside the `batch_scripts` will store the log of execution of a batch_script whenever it is run.